Disability Support > Volunteer Opportunities near

 HORSE HANDLER

-Grooms, tacks, and leads the horse during the lesson to maintain the safety of the horse.
+Grooms, tacks, and leads the horse during the lesson to maintain its safety.
 Horse experience is a plus!
 We will provide all training for this position!

 • 14 years or older